jdwolk/dev_roundup_blogpost/dev_roundup.md

 working on after they've left the 'team proper'.

 ### Non-Devs
 On occasion, a curious UX Designer or PM might pop in.
 Like anthropological researchers studying a foreign culture, they usually observe and jot notes about what we do in our native habitat -- crack jokes about the latest JS Frontend Framework, for example.

-Realistically, we welcome non-developer members of this philosophie staff to our roundups.
-It gives them a forum to address all the developers at once, and it allows us to talk with them about issues that might all the developers.
+Realistically, we welcome non-developer members of the philosophie staff to our Roundups.
+It gives them a forum to address all the developers at once, and it allows us to talk with them about issues that might affect all the developers.

 Though they only show up occasionally, we always extend an invitation.